maikelbos0/VDT.Core.Blazor.GlobalEventHandler/src/VDT.Core.Blazor.GlobalEventHandler/README.md

 - `OnMouseMove` which provides an optional `MouseEventArgs` parameter
 - `OnContextMenu` which provides an optional `MouseEventArgs` parameter
 - `OnDoubleClick` which provides an optional `MouseEventArgs` parameter
+- `OnScroll` which provides an optional `ScrollEventArgs` parameter

 ### Example